 Political Economy Reading Program

-Selected readings will address theoretical arguments for capitalism and socialism, as well as the outcomes of these systems in practice.
-Students will examine books by philosophers such as G.A.
+Selected readings addressed theoretical arguments for capitalism and socialism, as well as the outcomes of these systems in practice.
+Students examined books by philosophers such as G.A.
 Cohen and Jason Brennan, historically significant economists such as Nobel laureate F.A.
 Hayek and Karl Marx, and modern day economists such as Thomas Piketty, Robert Lawson, and Benjamin Powell.

 Participants also attended a summit hosted at Texas Tech University with program participants from Angelo State University.
 The summit featured formal remarks from Peter Boettke, University Professor of Economics and Philosophy at George Mason University and Benjamin Powell, Executive Director of the Free Market Institute.
 Participants engaged in interactive discussion groups on issues related to the program theme.